-Heard about THC-O, the newly popular, potentially psychedelic cannabinoid, and want to learn more about it (and decide whether to try it)?
-Then you’re in the right place.
+If you’ve heard about THC-O, the newly popular, potentially psychedelic cannabinoid, and now you want to learn more about it, you’ve come to the right place.

-In this article, we’ll cover the science (and science fiction) behind THC-O, discuss the effects it gives, and talk about how to use it safely.
+In this article, we’ll cover the science (and science fiction) behind THC-O and discuss its effects, risks, potential benefits, and legality.

-What is THC-O and Where Does It Come From?
+What is THC-O & Where Does It Come From?

-First, CBD (cannabidiol, a naturally-occuring cannabinoid in the hemp plant) is converted to delta 8 THC.
+To make it, CBD (cannabidiol, a naturally-occuring cannabinoid in the hemp plant) is first converted to delta 8 THC.
 Then, the delta 8 is converted to THC-O by combining it with acetic anhydride, a chemical compound.

-Hemp-derived THC-O is made from delta 8 THC that’s been extracted from hemp, a type of cannabis plant that’s been bred to contain less than 0.3% THC by dry weight.
+Hemp-derived THC-O is made from delta 8 THC that’s been extracted from hemp, a variant of the cannabis sativa plant that’s been bred to contain less than 0.3% THC by dry weight.

 Is THC-O Legal?